khantzawphyo/odin_rps/README.md

 ![Odin RPS](./assets/odin_rps.jpg)

-This is a Rock-Paper-Scissors game created as part of The Odin Project curriculum.
+This is a Rock-Paper-Scissors game created as part of The Odin Project curriculum which is also my very first fully functional JavaScript game!
 The game allows users to play against the computer in a classic Rock-Paper-Scissors match.

 ## Live Demo